 Will Disney World Stay Open or Close Again?

-Though we are super-excited that Walt Disney World is opening back up, many are wondering if Disney World will stay open, or if it will be forced to close once again?
+Though we are super-excited that Walt Disney World is now open, many are wondering if Disney World will stay open, or if it will be forced to close once again?

-It seems like a strange question to ask when we are now close to Disney World reopening on July 11, but looking at recent comments by Disney shows why the question is valid.
+It seems like a strange question to ask when Disney World just reopened in July, but evaluating the unpredictable health crisis and looking at recent comments by Disney shows why the question is valid.

-Another update on the Disney World website says: “Upon reopening, theme parks, Disney Resort Hotels, restaurants, attractions, experiences and other offerings may be modified and will be limited in capacity and subject to limited availability or closure, based on direction from health experts and government officials to promote physical distancing.”
+An update on the Disney World website said: “Upon reopening, theme parks, Disney Resort Hotels, restaurants, attractions, experiences and other offerings may be modified and will be limited in capacity and subject to limited availability or closure, based on direction from health experts and government officials to promote physical distancing.”

 You will notice that hotels and theme parks were mentioned in that statement, and not just attractions or restaurants which could be forced to closed after reopening.